-Citizens School and Incyte International Initiate Mentor-Driven Learning to Redefine Education
+Citizens School And Incyte International Initiate Mentor-Driven Learning To Redefine Education

-(MENAFNEditorial) Dubai, United Arab Emirates, 27 May 2024: Citizens School unveils its collaboration with Incyte International and Dr. Stephen Hopkins to offer the Advanced Diploma in Coaching and Mentoring for Educational Settings to its faculty.
-This partnership reinforces Citizens School’s mission to redefine education and equip learners with the skills needed for the future.
+DUBAI, UAE, May 26, 2024 /EINPresswire / -- Citizens School unveils its collaboration with Incyte International and Dr. Stephen Hopkins to offer the Advanced Diploma in Coaching and Mentoring for Educational Settings to its faculty.
+This partnership reinforces Citizens School's mission to redefine education and equip learners with the skills needed for the future.

 Marking a significant milestone, Citizens School becomes the first school globally to implement this innovative programme.
 Upon completion, mentors will receive an Advanced Diploma in Coaching and Mentoring in Educational Settings, accredited as a Level 4 equivalent by the International Authority for Professional Coaching & Mentoring (IAPCM).